rosemichaele/SnowLibrary/README.rst

 QA - Robot Framework -SnowLibrary
 =================================

-This project contains the ketword libraries for ServiceNow automated testing.
+This project contains the keyword libraries for ServiceNow automated testing.
 The Python-based testing tool used for this project is `Robot Framework <http://robotframework.org/>`_.

 Prerequisites